csymapp/csymapp/README.md

 You will require to put together the different [parts](#parts) to get the csystem up and running.

 ## Parts
+CSYMApp provides an api and a separate front-end for both web and mobile applications.
+These should be put together to get the system up and running.
 - [csymapp-api](https://github.com/csymapp/csymapp-api)
 - [csymapp-web](https://github.com/csymapp/csymapp-web)
 - [csymapp-mobile](https://github.com/csymapp/csymapp-mobile)